CDGcommerce - Mobile Credit Card Processing Review

 - If you want a mobile processor that offers robust support for small businesses in a variety of industries, Square is a terrific choice.
 In addition to offering a simple pricing structure with no fees, it offers tools for analytics, appointments, inventory, invoicing and marketing.
 It's also a good option if your average sales ticket is small because it doesn't charge a per-transaction fee.

-- Cartwheel Register, EMS+ and Spark Pay are additional good options if you're looking for mobile processors that offer flat rates, no fees and no long-term contracts.
+- Cartwheel Register and EMS+ are additional good options if you're looking for mobile processors that offer flat rates, no fees and no long-term contracts.

 - Tiered pricing plans can be good for businesses that have a high average processing volume and larger sales tickets since you may save some money on your processing costs.
 Most processors that offered tiered rates provide merchant accounts and require you to pay a monthly fee and an annual PCI-compliance fee.
 These processors also have more personalized customer service and provide you with a dedicated account rep. Flagship ROAMpay, CreditCardProcessing.com and Elavon are good tiered-pricing options to consider.

-- If you want a processor that can also handle your banking needs, such as providing you with a business bank account, consider Spark Pay, the mobile arm of Capital One, and Chase Paymentech.
+- If you want a processor that can also handle your banking needs, such as providing you with a business bank account, consider Chase Paymentech.

 Before selecting a mobile credit card processor, you want to take the time to directly contact the companies you're most interested in to get pricing quotes specific to your business.
 It's also important to read through the full contract or user agreement before signing anything so you know exactly what processing and equipment costs you can expect.
 Doing your due diligence ensures that you select the processor that is the best fit for your business.